 It made me think about this extraordinary evolution of brand integration in filmed entertainment.

-And in particular, the powerful role the workplace can serve as a rich backdrop to a wide range of built-in contexts each laden with its own emotional arc.
+And in particular, the powerful role of the workplace can serve as a rich backdrop to a wide range of built-in contexts each laden with its emotional arc.

 First came product placement

 We all know product placement has been a hallmark of Hollywood for a long time.
-In fact, many moons ago I even used to work at a product placement agency in Santa Monica.
+Many moons ago I even used to work at a product placement agency in Santa Monica.
 I would receive scripts with product categories highlighted for me to cut partnerships with related brands.